About Terri DeCenzo

 She has taken an active role in issues relating to student government, leadership, NCAA athletics, and Greek life, among others.
 She has been instrumental in bringing highly successful women leaders in business, politics and education to campus to speak and inspire women in the university community.

 Since she began her tenure as executive director of WIPL in 2007, the organization has awarded more than $172,500 in scholarships to 122 deserving CCU students.
 She has led the fund-raising efforts toward attaining an endowed scholarship fund in excess of $100,000 and has secured scholarships for Coastal Carolina University students to attend the prestigious Washington Internship Institute and study Global Women's Leadership Development, among others.
-The annual Women's Leadership Conference and Celebration of Inspiring Women has become WIPL's signature event and has featured more than 250 world-class speakers and has honored 30 exceptional women whose lives have made a significant impact in South Carolina, the nation and beyond.
-Plans are underway for the sixth annual event to be held in February 2016.
+The annual Women's Leadership Conference and Celebration of Inspiring Women has become WIPL's signature event and has featured more than 250 world-class speakers and has honored 34 exceptional women whose lives have made a significant impact in South Carolina, the nation and beyond.